-This method is supposed to disable automatic updates windows 10 home as well as disable automatic updates in Windows 10 Pro.
-So let’s start how to turn off windows 10 updates permanently by disabling the service.
+This method is supposed to disable Windows updates on Windows 10 home as well as on Windows 10 Pro.
+So let’s start with how to turn off windows 10 updates permanently by disabling the service.
 To wrap it quickly you can just watch this video, scroll to read the steps.

 Step 1.
 You need to open “Administrative Tools” on your Windows 10 machine.
 Press Windows + S and type “Administrative Tools” to find it real quick.